github/codeql/docs/codeql/codeql-cli/publishing-and-using-codeql-packs.rst

 1. Pass the ``--github-auth-stdin`` option to the CodeQL CLI, then supply a GitHub Apps token or personal access token via standard input.
 2. Set the ``GITHUB_TOKEN`` environment variable to a GitHub Apps token or personal access token.

-Similarly, you can authenticate to a GHES Container registry, or authenticate to multiple registries simultaneously (for example to download or analyze private packs from multiple registries) in two ways:
+Similarly, you can authenticate to a GHES Container registry, or authenticate to multiple registries simultaneously (for example, to download or run private packs from multiple registries) in two ways:

 1. Pass the ``--registries-auth-stdin`` option to the CodeQL CLI, then supply a registry authentication string via standard input.
 2. Set the ``CODEQL_REGISTRIES_AUTH`` environment variable to a registry authentication string.